 The city’s Outdoor Warning Siren System may be activated for various types of emergencies – not just severe weather.
 Outdoor warning sirens are not intended to be heard indoors.

-The Outdoor Warning Siren System consists of 26 strategically placed sirens that are activated for one or more of the following conditions:
+Grand Prairie’s Outdoor Warning Siren System consists of 26 strategically placed sirens that are activated for one or more of the following conditions:

-- A tornado warning issued by the National Weather Service in the City of Grand Prairie
+- A tornado warning issued by the National Weather Service or tornado, funnel cloud/rotation reported by a reliable source

 - Destructive winds in excess of 70 mph

 - Reports of hail larger than 1.75 inches (golf ball size)

 - Monthly Testing: The city tests the outdoor warning siren system on the first Wednesday of every month at 1 p.m., weather permitting.